-4.2.2.1.
-Local open procedure
+4.2.2.1.Local open procedure

-In this case, supply contracts are awarded by an open procedure in which the contract notice is published in the partner country and on the website of DG International Cooperation and Development with the address from which companies can obtain further information.
+In this case, supply contracts are awarded by an open procedure in which the contract notice and additional information about the contract notice are published in the partner country and on the Official Journal of the European Union and F&T portal with the address from which companies can obtain further information.
 For details, see Section 4.4.

-These supply contracts may be awarded through a simplified procedure 163.
+These supply contracts may be awarded through a simplified procedure.

-4.2.3.1.
-Simplified procedure
+4.2.3.1.Simplified procedure